ajayboddu-2006/RISC-V_MYTH_Program/Docs/Basic_RISCV_CPU_Microarchitecture.md

 This assembly program initializes registers, runs a loop **10 times** to sum numbers **0 to 9**, stores the final sum in `r10`.

+Starter Code :
+To accesss the strater  code(RISCV Shell), get into the below Github repository and get the starter code in Makerchip IDE.